ubccr/coldfront/docs/pages/config.md

 ## Configuration files

-You can set environment varialbes via a file and ColdFront by default will look for the following files:
+You can set environment variables via a file and ColdFront by default will look for the following files:

 - `.env` in the ColdFront project root